Josiah Henson, Where the Story Began

 The Josiah Henson Museum and Park is at 11410 Old Georgetown Road in North Bethesda and is typically open on weekends.
 According to https://www.montgomeryparks.org, it is “…the former plantation property of Isaac Riley where Reverend Josiah Henson was enslaved.
 This park is a historic resource of local, state, national and international significance because of its association with Reverend Henson, whose 1849 autobiography, The Life of Josiah Henson, Formerly a Slave, Now an Inhabitant of Canada inspired Harriet Beecher Stowe’s landmark novel, Uncle Tom’s Cabin.”
 Archaeological excavations are ongoing.

-Discover “Uncle Tom’s Cabin Historic Site” in Ontario, Canada, here: https://www.heritagetrust.on.ca.
-This property includes the Josiah Henson house where he and his wife lived in their later years, the family cemetery, the church containing his original pulpit, a gallery, and much more to honor the life and achievements of this influential writer and preacher.
+Discover “Uncle Tom’s Cabin Historic Site” in Ontario, Canada, here: https://nationaltrustcanada.ca/destinations.
+This property includes the Josiah Henson house where he lived with his wife in their later years, the family cemetery, the church containing his original pulpit, a gallery, and much more to honor the life and achievements of this influential writer and preacher.

 For information on more places connected to Harriet Beecher Stowe, please visit the following links: